 The results of the November election were close.
-Several local races saw a difference of one percent between Republican and Democratic votes, with votes for Union Labor and Prohibition party candidates accounting for more than the margin between the major party candidates.
-With the city's racial politics still unsettled, third parties continued to surge.
-Against this backdrop, it seems plausible that major party leaders saw compulsory voting as means of diluting the influence of mobilized but unpredictable segments of the city's electorate.
+172 Several local races saw a difference of one percent between Republican and Democratic votes, with votes for Union Labor and Prohibition party candidates accounting for more than the margin between the major party candidates.
+173 With the city's racial politics still unsettled, third parties continued to surge.
+174 Against this backdrop, it seems plausible that major party leaders saw compulsory voting as means of diluting the influence of mobilized but unpredictable segments of the city's electorate.

-D.Making the Case
+D. Making the Case

-When the poll tax appeared on the draft city charter in January 1889, some details had changed from what the Star had pitched previously.
-The tax would now be \$2.50, and revenues would go to the city's educational fund.
-The assumptions about the need for the provision and its effects remained the same.
-The Star again estimated that at least 4,000 citizens neglected to vote at city elections, presuming that those votes would be "in the interests of official honesty and public welfare."
-In February, a front-page headline announced the freeholders had adopted the provision the paper had pushed since 1886.
+When the poll tax appeared on the draft city charter in January 1889, some details had changed from what the Star had previously pitched.175 The tax would now be \$2.50, and revenues would go to the city's educational fund.176 The assumptions about the need for the provision and its effects remained the same.
+The Star estimated that at least 4,000 citizens neglected to vote at city elections, and presumed that those votes would be "in the interests of official honesty and public welfare."
+177 In February, a front-page headline announced the free-holders had adopted the provision the paper had pushed since 1886.
+178

 Now the freeholders needed to make the case for adopting the charter.
-In March, three of them appeared before the Commercial Club to explain the charter.
-O.H.
-Dean led the discussion.
-Dean, a Democrat and prominent lawyer who had been in the running for nomination by President Cleveland as a federal judge, chaired the freeholder's legal committee.
-He explained to the assembled businessmen that "[t]he great disgrace and scandal of this
+In March, three of them appeared before the Commercial Club to explain its provisions.179 O.H.
+Dean led the discussion.180 Dean, a Democrat and prominent lawyer who had been in the running for nomination by President Cleveland as a federal judge, chaired the freeholder's legal committee.181 He explained to the assembled businessmen that "[t]he great disgrace and scandal of this country is the mismanagement of municipal affairs, and the incurring of large city